marblejs/marble/README.md

   );
 ```

-As any other *Effects* error middleware maps the stream of errored requests to objects of type `EffectsResponse`.
+As any other *Effects*, error middleware maps the stream of errored requests to objects of type `EffectsResponse`.
 The only one difference is that it takes as a third argument an intercepted error object which can be used
 for error handling-related logic.